 reflects the Good Food Ireland experience".
-Aniar was also awarded Best Regional Newcomer and Overall Newcomer of the Year for their commitment to showcases Irish produce and upholding the philosophy of Good Food Ireland.
+Aniar was also awarded Best Regional Newcomer and Overall Newcomer of the Year for their commitment to showcasing Irish produce and upholding the philosophy of Good Food Ireland.

 Good Food Ireland Innovative Cookery Course Award

 At the 2013 Good Food Ireland Award ceremony in the Shelbourne Hotel in Dublin, Aniar was awarded the Innovative Cookery Course Award for its Boutique Cookery School.
 This award pays dividend to the sourcing and promotion of Irish food and the communication of its wholesome experience.
 Our award-wining six week cooking courses and the one day workshops continue to attract the attention of food critics on a national and international level.
-Classes are kept to a maximum of six students, so the focus is on a hands on experience, were students can learn and develop their skills.
+Classes are kept to a maximum of six students, so the focus is on a hands on experience, where students can learn and develop their skills.